 Each state of consciousness has an associated range of brainwave frequencies, and these frequency ranges are named Alpha, Beta, Theta, Delta, and Gamma.
 The frequency ranges of brainwaves are measured in Hertz-units (Hz) by the EEG.
 One Hertz corresponds to one wave per second.

-Limits of waves, which a human ear may notice, as well as limits of the respective frequency bands are defined differently according to various sources.
-For the following explanations the limits given at Wikipedia have been used.
+Limits of waves, which a human ear may notice, as well as boundries of the respective frequency bands, are defined differently according to various sources.

-Brainwaves, which are created by stimulus outside the body at the conscious phase of an individual, are called Beta-frequencies.
-They cover waves between 12 to 38 Hz.
+Brainwaves, which are created by stimulus outside the body at the conscious phase of an individual, are called beta-frequencies.
+They cover waves between 12 to ≈ 30 Hz.
 Humans are fully awoke and active.
 The more concentrated a human works the higher the beta-frequency rises.
 Brainwaves of someone working without stress cover the frequency band between 12 to 15 Hz, humans being stressed produce brainwaves at 21 to 38 Hz.

 Brainwaves coming up during the transition period of sleep or slight relaxation are scaled somewhat lower.
 Alpha-frequencies cover waves from 8 to 12 Hz.
 The individual is just ready to get up or relaxes without getting asleep.
 At this phase the soul is open and ready to accept stimuli, which may influence its brainwaves and which may reach its subconsciousness.

 Theta-frequencies are measurable during deep relaxation and light sleep with active subconsciousness.
 Its measuring rate covers 3 to 8 Hz.
 A human being getting asleep produces waves at the lower point of the measuring scale, the upper limit of the scale is reached at deep relaxation periods.
 Theta-frequencies are considered as most qualified to mentally train human brainwaves.